-The study involved presenting an online public attitude survey to 8,037 Australians.
+The study involved presenting an online public opinion survey to a representative sample of 8,037 Australians.
 It examined how novel synthetic biology technologies could help address a range of important issues facing Australia.

 In the survey, we presented information on one of seven environmental, industrial or health challenges in Australia: